chuaweien/PeekingDuck/README.md

 ## Custom Node

-A custom node was added to detect movement of tracking objects from `mode.jde` node.
+A custom node was added to detect movement of tracking objects from `model.jde` node.

 The inputs for this node are: `img`, `bboxes` and `obj_attrs`.
 These are required to identify objects that are tracked.

-The function of this node is to compare the previous and current position of bboxes of each tracking object and check if there is any changes.
-If there is a change, it means that the object has moved.
-This will change the color of bbox from `CHAMPAGNE` to `TOMATO`.
+The function of this node is to compare the previous and current position of bboxes for each tracking object and check if there is any changes.
+If there is a change, it means that the object has moved, then a bounding box in `TOMATO` color will be drawn around it.

 ## Run